 Going over your financial circumstances and property to update your estate plan will give you a much better idea of where you stand financially for your retirement.
 You might discover that due to some market losses it might be better to keep working part-time for a few more years.

 On the other hand, you might discover that there are gaps in your support that require planning now.
-If you don’t have enough assets or insurance already in place for long-term care, estate planning updates can be a good time to plan for Medicaid and other adult elder care needs as well.
+If you don’t have enough assets or insurance already in place for long-term care, estate planning updates can be a good time to plan for adult elder care needs as well.

 You will want to record or reconsider your medical preferences